llvm/torch-mlir/README.md

   .
 ```
 The same QoL CMake flags can be used to enable ccache and lld.
 Be sure to have built LLVM with `-DLLVM_ENABLE_PROJECTS=mlir`.

+Be aware that the installed version of LLVM needs in general to match the committed version in `externals/llvm-project`.
+Using a different version may or may not work.

+### Build commands

 After either cmake run (in-tree/out-of-tree), use one of the following commands to build the project:
 ```shell